furic/Unity-Style-Guide/README.md

 ![](https://i0.wp.com/www.richardfu.net/wp-content/uploads/2020/10/Coding-Guideline-for-Unity-C.jpg)

-As a programmer, it is very important to follow a coding standard and make sure others can read and easily understand his code.
-While there’s not majority guideline of coding standard in Unity and C#, [you can/should code whatever you like](http://wiki.c2.com/?UncleBobOnCodingStandards), but in this article I’m going to show you our style and format guideline within the company.
-We have tried to adopt different styles throughout these years and came out the one we feel most comfortable.
+As a programmer, following a coding standard is crucial to ensure code readability and understandability.
+While Unity and C# lack a definitive coding standard, you have the [freedom to code as you prefer](http://wiki.c2.com/?UncleBobOnCodingStandards).
+In this article, we present our internal style and formatting guidelines developed over the years to create a comfortable coding environment.

-Our **3 golden rules** to forms our style standard:
+Our **3 golden rules** shape our style standard:
-1. Follow Unity’s style in [Scripting Reference](https://docs.unity3d.com/ScriptReference/)
+1. Adhere to Unity's style as described in the [Scripting Reference](https://docs.unity3d.com/ScriptReference/).
-2. The rest follow Microsoft’s [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)
+2. Follow Microsoft's [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) for the rest.
-3. Minor tweak where we believe that can make the code clearer
+3. Implement minor tweaks to enhance code clarity.

 #### Folder Structure

-All similar files should be grouped in the root folders:
+Group similar files in root folders:

 ```
 Assets
   Animations       Animation clips
-  Editor           Editor specified scripts, prefabs, etc
+  Editor           Editor-specified scripts, prefabs, etc
-  Fonts            Fonts used in game
+  Fonts            Fonts used in the game
   Materials        Texture materials
   Prefabs          In-game prefabs
   Resources        Unity resources assets
   Scenes           Scenes
-  Scripts          Code scripts, grouped in sub-folders
+  Scripts          Code scripts, organized in sub-folders
   Sounds           Musics, sounds
-  SweatyChair      Company folder that share across projects
+  <CompanName>     Company folder shared across projects
-    (ModuleName1)  Module name, e.g. DailyLogin
+    <ModuleName>   Module name, e.g. DailyLogin
-      (Scripts)    Scripts within the module
+      Scripts      Scripts within the module
-      (Prefabs)    Prefabs within the module
+      Prefabs      Prefabs within the module
       ...
 Other assets grouped in folders
     ...
 Other modules
   Textures         Image textures